Senegalese Popular Bloc

 The congress elected Senghor as its political director and Mamadou Dia as the general secretary.

 On January 11 the same year BPS organized a meeting in Dakar, launching the African Convention.
 The Convention was intended to evolve into an all-AOF party.
 The launching of the Convention was preceded by failed efforts of unity between BPS and the African Democratic Rally (RDA).
-Senghor wanted the Convention to fill the role of a party corresponding to the Indépendents d'Outre-Mer parliamentary fraction that he belonged to.
+Senghor wanted the Convention to fill the role of a party corresponding to the Indépendants d'Outre-Mer parliamentary fraction that he belonged to.

-In 1958 the African Convention and the African Socialist Movement merged to form the Party of African Regroupment (PRA).
+In 1958 the African Convention and the African Socialist Movement merged to form the African Regroupment Party (PRA).
 As a result of this merger BPS merged with the Senegalese section of MSA, Senegalese Party of Socialist Action (PSAS), and formed the Senegalese Progressive Union (UPS).